 Coppola has supervised a 4K restoration of the film and, for the second time, tweaked the cut.
 Having perhaps gone too far in his 2001 “Redux,” which added 53 minutes, “Apocalypse Now Final Cut,” which opens in theaters Thursday and on home video Aug.
 27, splits the difference at 183 minutes.

 In its present and restored form, the majesty and madness of “Apocalypse Now” is more vivid and hallucinatory than ever.
 Coppola considers it the definitive version.
 It completes a four decade journey turning what was almost a mess into the masterwork he envisioned from the start.

-In a recent interview, Coppola, 80, spoke about “Apocalypse Now” then and now, why he was “terrified” after making it and why he has trouble letting go of his films.
+In a recent interview, Coppola spoke about “Apocalypse Now” then and now, why he was “terrified” after making it and why he has so much trouble letting go.

 AP: Did you consciously want to put your stamp on the war movie?

 Coppola: The Vietnam War was different than other American wars.
 It was a West Coast sensibility rather than an East Coast sensibility.
 In war movies before “Apocalypse,” there was always a sort of Brooklyn character, an East Coast and Midwest personality.
 In “Apocalypse Now,” it was LA and it was surfing and it was drugs and it was rock ‘n’ roll so it was more of a West Coast ambiance to the war.
 In addition, there were many sort of odd contradictions that related to the morality involved.
 There was a line I once read that’s not in the film but to me it sums up the meaning of the movie.
 It was: “We teach the boys to drop fire on people yet we won’t let them write the word ‘f---’ on their airplanes because it’s obscene.”

 AP: You’ve gone back and made changes to a number of your films.
 For you, is a film ever really finished?